CORONAVIRUS PROCEDURES AT THIS TIME:

 We are a registered charity, operated by a group of volunteers, with the sole purpose of caring for lost, mistreated and abandoned animals.
 The organization is operated by a Board of Directors.

 We feature a NO KILL policy.
 All the animals in our care are boarded/fostered until a secure, loving home is found.
 We do not just give our animals away to anyone willing to take them.
 All of our prospective pet owners are screened very carefully.
-Adoption papers must be signed and a donation requested.
+Adoption papers must be signed and a donation for adoption is required (see Adoption Donations).

 What happens to your contributions?